gazebosim/gz-sim/tutorials/rendering_plugins.md

 ### Render events on the server

-The server plugin will need to listen to `ignition::gazebo::events::PreRender` or `ignition::gazebo::events::PostRender` events.
+The server plugin will need to listen to `gz::sim::events::PreRender` or `gz::sim::events::PostRender` events.

 Here's how to do it: